symbolik-ai/bootcamp/README.md

 (Should look something like `C:\Users\USER FOLDER\.pyenv-win ... \python.exe`)

 Create a virtual environment for this bootcamp.
-⚠️ Important: first `cd` into the `symbolik` folder from the terminal (for example if you're using PowerShell)
+⚠️ Important: first `cd` into the `symbolik/bootcamp` folder from the terminal (for example if you're using PowerShell)
 ```
 pip install virtualenv
 virtualenv --python PASTE-PATH-HERE symbolik-bootcamp